1949–50 Northern Rugby Football League season

 The 1949–50 Rugby Football League season was the 55th season of rugby league football.
 First placed Wigan successfully defended a challenge from second placed Huddersfield in the play-off final to claim the Rugby Football League Championship.
 The Challenge Cup winners were Warrington who beat Widnes 19-0 in the final.
 Wigan won the Lancashire League, and Huddersfield won the Yorkshire League.
 Wigan beat Leigh 20–7 to win the Lancashire Cup, and Bradford beat Huddersfield 11–4 to win the Yorkshire Cup.
 Crowds peaked in 1949-50 with a record 69.8 million paying to watch rugby league matches.

 Championship

 This season the Rugby Football League Championship was determined by a final.

 Play-offs

 The top four finishing teams entered a play-off series which culminated in a final between Wigan and Huddersfield, but not before Wigan had to re-play and defeat Halifax, with whom they drew in their first play-off match.

-Wigan won the final, claiming their seventh Rugby Football League Championship.
+Wigan were without eight of their regular starters for the final, as the players had been selected for the 1950 Great Britain Lions tour, and had already departed for Australia.
+Despite a weakened team, Wigan were able to win, claiming their seventh Rugby Football League Championship.